 - Dates and Deadlines for can be found here for the on-campus program and here for the online MPH program.

 - For the on-campus program, the priority deadline to submit an application is December 1st at 8:59pm (PST).
 Since it does take some time for SOPHAS applications to process, we recommend submitting it in early November.
 That will also be helpful to avoid any technical difficulties and to allow time for SOPHAS processing.

 - A select number of programs will accept applications until the secondary deadline of March 1st at 8:59pm (PST).
-After the priority deadline review period, in the event that these programs are not full, applicants will be accepted until March 1st for only select programs (see the “secondary deadline” tab for a list of programs here).
+After the priority deadline review period, in the event that these programs are not full, applicants will be accepted until March 1st for only select programs (see the “secondary deadline” tab for a list of programs on the Dates and Deadlines page).
 Applying for the second deadline does not guarantee that your application will be reviewed.

 - Incomplete application files or late applications will not be reviewed – no exceptions.